auxbot-discord-bot/docs/docs/commands/chat.rst

 !a website
 ^^^^^^^^^^
-Returns a link to my website.
+Returns a link to AuxBot's website.

 .. code-block:: none
 	:linenos: